GuglioIsStupid/Funkin/README.md

+## Why are you here? lmao
+### Nothing important is gonna be here, im just gonna be fucking around
 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".